BillJr99/Ursinus-CS173/_pages/Assignments/Functions/assignment-midi.md

 This will play a C4 quarter note, using a default intensity value.

 Try it and verify that you get sound output.
 Try changing this to play an A4 whole note at half intensity.
 The A4 note is a higher pitched note, and this is because A4 is a higher frequency vibration which your ear perceives as a higher pitch.
 In fact, A4 is defined here as 440 Hz, and, consequently, C4 (known as "middle C") is ~262 Hz.
 Every note is defined by its own fundamental frequency.
+Incidentally, there is repitition here: if A3 is 220 Hz, what frequency do you think C3 is?
+How about A2?
+You can try listening to some notes and frequencies using this [online tone generator](https://www.szynalski.com/tone-generator/).

 ## Part 2: Playing a Song